micro/go-micro/README.md

 ## Learn By Example

 An example service can be found in [**examples/service**](https://github.com/micro/examples/tree/master/service) and function in [**examples/function**](https://github.com/micro/examples/tree/master/function).

-The [**examples**](https://github.com/micro/examples) directory contains many more examples for using things such as middleware/wrappers, selector filters, pub/sub and code generation.
+The [**examples**](https://github.com/micro/examples) directory contains examples for using things such as middleware/wrappers, selector filters, pub/sub, grpc, plugins and much more.
 For the complete greeter example look at [**examples/greeter**](https://github.com/micro/examples/tree/master/greeter).
 Other examples can be found throughout the GitHub repository.

-Check out the blog post to learn how to write go-micro services [https://micro.mu/blog/2016/03/28/go-micro.html](https://micro.mu/blog/2016/03/28/go-micro.html) or watch the talk from the [Golang UK Conf 2016](https://www.youtube.com/watch?v=xspaDovwk34).
+Watch the [Golang UK Conf 2016](https://www.youtube.com/watch?v=xspaDovwk34) video for a high level overview.

 ## Getting Started

 This is a quick getting started guide with the greeter service example.

-### Prerequisites: Service Discovery
+### Prereq: Service Discovery

-There's just one prerequisite.
-We need a service discovery system to resolve service names to their address.
+Service discovery is required to resolve services to their addresses.

-The default discovery mechanism used in go-micro is Consul.
-Discovery is however pluggable so you can used etcd, kubernetes, zookeeper, etc. Plugins can be found in [micro/go-plugins](https://github.com/micro/go-plugins).
+The default discovery plugin is consul.
+Discovery is however pluggable so you can use etcd, kubernetes, zookeeper, etc. Plugins are in [micro/go-plugins](https://github.com/micro/go-plugins).

 ### Multicast DNS

-We can use multicast DNS with the built in MDNS registry for a zero dependency configuration.
+[Multicast DNS](https://en.wikipedia.org/wiki/Multicast_DNS) can alternatively be used for service discovery as a zero dependency configuration.

-Just pass `--registry=mdns` to any command
+Pass `--registry=mdns` to any command or the enviroment variable MICRO_REGISTRY=mdns
 ```
-$ go run main.go --registry=mdns
+go run main.go --registry=mdns
 ```

 ### Consul